Connect with us

 Another issue is that experts might not even realize when a superintelligent machine reaches that state, mostly due to the fact that it would be more intelligent than humans.

-Alex McFarland is a tech writer who covers the latest developments in artificial intelligence.
-He has worked with AI startups and publications across the globe.
+Alex McFarland is an AI journalist and writer exploring the latest developments in artificial intelligence.
+He has collaborated with numerous AI startups and publications worldwide.